Oakland Drug Conspiracy Lawyer

 Their testimony and the testimony of confidential informants is frequently accepted by the courts in those prosecutions.
 There are instances in which law enforcement will turn over the informant’s name and that person’s testimony will be yet another form of evidence used in the court proceedings against somebody charged in a drug conspiracy case.

-How to Choose a Drug Conspiracy Attorney
+How Should a Defendant Choose a Drug Conspiracy Attorney?

 When choosing an Oakland drug conspiracy lawyer, a person should look for an attorney who has not only extensive experience handling felony cases but specifically has extensive experience in handling drug conspiracy cases in the area.
 They should find someone who has experience both with trials and preliminary hearings because drug conspiracy cases have a preliminary hearing and oftentimes, the case can be disposed of at or immediately after the completion of the preliminary hearing.